RadNet Earnings Call Transcripts

 -

-Imaging and digital health revenues are set for strong growth in 2026, driven by advanced imaging, acquisitions, and AI integration.
-Margin expansion is expected as technology and automation offset rising labor costs.
-Multiple FDA approvals and international expansion further support the outlook.
+Imaging and digital health revenues are set for strong double-digit growth, driven by advanced imaging, acquisitions, and AI integration.
+Margin expansion is expected despite labor and weather headwinds, with new technology and automation initiatives supporting efficiency and international expansion.

 -